-So you’re about to board a train or jump in the car for what feels like the world’s most extended trip.
-You already know Wi-Fi won’t be available; how can you watch your favorite movies and TV shows on Netflix?
+You’re about to board a train or jump in the car for what feels like the world’s most extended trip.
+You already know Wi-Fi won’t be available, so how can you watch your favorite movies and TV shows on Netflix?

 As it turns out, Netflix lets you download a lot of content for offline viewing — you can still bring your favorite TV shows and must-watch movies with you on long trips, in other words.
 Read on for more details about how to download content from Netflix to all of your devices.

 The following instructions should work for iOS, Android, and Windows 10 devices.
-Of note: While Windows PC users can download episodes to watch offline, they must use the version of the Netflix app from the Windows Store to do so.
+Of note: While Windows PC users can download episodes to watch offline, they must use the Netflix app from the Windows Store to do so.